 Along the way, you'll pass through several famous historic Boston neighborhoods - Beacon Hill, the North End, Charlestown.
 Be sure to allow time for a meal in one of the many wonderful nearby restaurants.
 If you love shopping, you'll want to linger in Faneuil Marketplace after you explore the Faneuil Hall on the Freedom Trail.

 Find out more about where to find a free map, how to explore the Freedom Trail on your own or join a tour led by a costumed guide, and what to see at each of the 16 sites.

 Built in 1912, Fenway Park is America’s smallest and oldest ballpark, and home field for the Boston Red Sox from April through fall.

-To experience Boston's passion for sports up close, attend a Red Sox game.
+To experience Boston's passion for sports up close, get tickets for a Red Sox game.
 You'll be surrounded by a sea of Red Sox apparel and chanting fans - and you can join in when the crowd starts singing Sweet Caroline near the end of the game.